+Divorce and heartbreak go hand in hand.
 Anyone who has ever experienced divorce has experienced heartbreak.
-Divorce and heartbreak go hand in hand.
-There is no avoiding heartbreak with divorce.
+There is no avoiding it.
 There just isn’t.
 I can tell you firsthand that heartbreak is exhausting.
 Kind of like the winters in Chicago.
 If you live here or somewhere else in the Midwest, you get it.

 I know…you east coasters are rolling your eyes right now, thinking you didn’t know I was such a wimp and that God help me if I ever had to deal with a Nor’easter. (which by the way, I lived in Boston so I did live through a couple of those.)
 But trust me, between the snow, ice, wind, sleet and the occasional polar vortexes when temperatures hit 26 below (I’m not talking about the wind chill, that was the actual temperature), winter can seem unbearable.

 So, a couple years ago, during winter, I was walking my dog, and I slipped on ice and ended up in the emergency room with a head injury.
-Then, 6 days later, I was walking my dog, (same time and location) and slipped on ice AGAIN, this time, unharmed with the exception of some muscle soreness.
+Then, 6 days later, I was walking my dog, (same time and location) and slipped on ice AGAIN, this time, unharmed.

 “What the fuck?”
 I shouted at the top of my lungs, lying on the sidewalk after my second fall.
 (Being able to shout expletives was how I knew I didn’t get hurt.)